autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/reference_implementation.md

 - Rough detection of signal locations is conducted using a map.
   - This reduces the computational load for signal recognition detections.
-  - However, there is a trade-off, as there is a potential for false detections when the map is inaccurate or when pitch estimation is misaligned.
+  - However, there is a trade-off, as there is a potential for False Positives when the map is inaccurate or when pitch estimation is misaligned.

 ### Internal interface in the perception component